Using A Password Manager Or Moving To A New One

 - Bitwarden Authenticator (TOTP) Note: I only use this for low-value accounts.

-- * File Attachments Note: File attachments, Sends, trash, and password history are not included in an import file.
+- * File Attachments Note: File attachments, sends, trash, and password history are not included in an import file.
 Additional items will need to be manually uploaded to your vault.

 - * Vault Timeout Options – Vault timeout determines how long Bitwarden can be inactive before timing out.
 “Inactivity” is determined by time since interacting with Bitwarden, not system idle time.